Equitable/trump/docs/source/index.rst

 System Admins can systematically detect problems in advance, via common integrity checks of the data, then optionally schedule the re-cache by tag or symbol name.
-Users and admins have the ability to manually override problems if they exist, with a specific feed, in a way that is centralized, auditable, and backed-up effeciently.
+Users and admins have the ability to manually override problems if they exist, with a specific feed, in a way that is centralized, auditable, and backed-up efficiently.

 With a focus on business processes, Trump's long run goals enable data feeds to be: